odpi/egeria-charts/site/docs/intro/k8s.md

 4GB is recommended as a minimum memory requirement.

+As with most k8s implementations, when running some ongoing cpu will be used, so if running on your laptop/low power device it's recommended to refer to the relevant docs & stop k8s when not in use.

+When running on a separate server or a cloud service this isn't a concern.

 ### MacOS
 The [macos install](https://microk8s.io/#tab-three__content) docs cover the steps needed to install microk8s.